 - Teacher-student relationships

 - Classes

 - Curriculum

 - Responsive Instruction

 - Teaching strategies/methods

 - Academic expectations

 - Behavioral expectations

-- In what ways do teachers foster relationships with students in the film?
+- What do you notice about teaching and learning at the school in the film? - In what ways do teachers foster relationships with students in the film?
 In what ways do you foster positive relationships with students? - What can you infer about the classes at this school?
 Curriculum?
 Teaching strategies and methods?
 How would you describe your classes, your curriculum, and teaching strategies/methods to someone who has never seen you teach? - What is expected of students, academically and behaviorally in the film?
 What kinds of expectations would be developmentally and culturally responsive?